 That’s what our land has had to cope with.

 The Daphne bholua are loving it.And eventually I’ve managed to produce quite a few young layered plants from this gorgeously scented shrub, after 18 months of trying to sever suckering roots, before lifting the small plants and potting on.
 A possible treat for garden visitors in due course?

 Even the bees are out and about infrequently, but in numbers, in the rare drier moments.
 But frankly things are very sodden, and even with our grass matting on sections of path, are sadly just too wet to allow any visitors at present both from their, and the garden’s, perspective.

-In some ways a bigger task than producing my moth diary, all those years ago.
+In some ways this has been a bigger task than producing my moth diary, all those years ago.
 What’s struck me as a result of all this frankly tedious and nerdy recording is how for the vast majority of snowdrops their relative flowering times is really very consistent.

 In addition, if left undisturbed in one location, the time for the first flower to emerge in a particular clump (usually in a specific tyre which makes this an easier process for me to record) typically seems to advance by a very few days each year.
 Though there’s obviously a limit for how long this will continue for.

 What’s happening to cause this subtle advance in flowering times in undisturbed clumps?
 Probably that each year if all is well with the individual plant, a new bulb will form above last year’s, as the leaves shrivel and the stem base plumps out to form the bulb.
 This must place the newer bulb a centimetre or so closer to the soil surface, and presumably the marginally warmer conditions trigger slightly earlier flower initiation and growth the following season.
 This apparently exquisitely temperature sensitive growth pattern is a big strategic advantage for the plant.
 Why?